Mask update (March 2022)

 If you have questions about mental health, well-being, or coping with COVID-19, SPIN Director, Dr. Brett Thombs, and the SPIN Team are ready to provide answers.
 Please submit your questions here.

-24/02: Adapted home exercise – Kelsey Ellis & Delaney Duchek
+02/24: Adapted home exercise with Kelsey Ellis & Delaney Duchek

 More answers to your questions

-Immunosuppression is a risk factor, and having an interstitial lung disease (ILD) or Scleroderma without an ILD puts you at a slightly higher risk.
+Immunosuppression is a risk factor, and having an interstitial lung disease (ILD) or Scleroderma without an ILD puts you at a slightly higher risk for complications from COVID-19.

 Participants were invited to submit their questions concerning COVID-19 and Scleroderma in advance via an online Qualtrics questionnaire or to ask their questions directly to a team of five experienced panelists, Mrs. Maureen Sauvé, Dr. Janet Pope, Dr. John Varga, Dr. Don Sheppard and Dr. Brett Thombs, by typing them into the discussion section of GotoMeeting.